 In late 2004, the Ministry of Education released guidelines for school boards that targeted the sale of chips and chocolate bars in elementary school vending machines.
 School boards were advised to restrict snacks to those that are nutritious, including fruit cups and some types of granola bars, crackers and cookies.
 Lower-fat milk, water and 100 per cent fruit juice were recommended as beverages, and the guidelines are part of a broader health framework.

-Meantime, British Columbia has similarly begun moving toward healthier eating habits.
-It is working with the school boards with the goal of eliminating junk food in the vending machines and cafeterias, and has introduced a program called Healthy Schools.
+Meantime, British Columbia is working with its school boards with the goal of eliminating junk food in the vending machines and cafeterias, and has introduced a program called Healthy Schools.

 St. Basil Elementary School implemented a fruits and veggies-only snack regime for its junior kindergarten pupils two years ago.
 This came about following discussions with a parent whose child had had an anaphylactic reaction.
 To make the classroom safe for that pupil, his teacher suggested this nutritious (if more limiting) solution.